ecdev456/Nonogram-SE/README.md

 All the files you need to get Project 4 are under the Project 4 folder. <br />

 Providing extra files incase you need them. <br />
-LINE 72 on Mainwindow.cpp is where you modify DueTime for check back in. (can be made sooner or later)
+LINE 72 on Mainwindow.cpp is where you modify DueTime for check back in. (can be made sooner or later) <br />
+Added folder "Library" within "Project 4", it's what made dll possible<br />
 //=====================================================================<br />
 Software Engineer Project 3 <br />